blackholeinfiverse64/SVACS-Main/docs/REVIEW_PACKET.md

 # TTG RUNTIME CONVERGENCE

-TTG is now integrated as operational runtime participant.
+TTG is now integrated as an operational runtime participant.

 Runtime convergence areas: